Dutch Water Status under the Water Framework Directive: Progress, Challenges, and the Way Forward

 WFD Status Assessment: Framework Explained

-Surface waters (rivers, lakes, transitional and coastal waters)
+Surface water (rivers, lakes, transitional and coastal waters)

 Assessed on 2 dimensions: